• Skip to main content

 How to Recover Gmail Account Password without Phone Number

 With the dominance Google enjoys on the Internet, it is no surprise that the majority of people use Gmail as their e-mail service.
 And the Google account goes further than that – it allows you to save bookmarks and backup files from multiple devices – computers, smartphones, tablets, and more.
-Long story short, Gmail account, and a wide variety of Google services are an invaluable part of browsing the Web.
+Long story short, the Gmail account and a wide variety of Google services are an invaluable part of browsing the Web.
 For that reason, it’s too hard to realize how much emotional havoc losing access to the account can cause.
 Luckily, you’re not out of options – you have us.
 Let’s try and help you find out how to recover the Gmail account password without a phone number.

+Step 1.
 Collect as much information as possible

 We’ll give you a few tips that are very important for the process.
 Again, nothing is guaranteed, but this should significantly increase your chances.

-Check the browsers on your computer and other devices you use to log in
+1. Check the browsers on your computer and other devices you use to log in

 They all have a password manager built-in, and there may be information saved there, even if it’s an old password, and you’ll see why that’s important.
 On Google Chrome – Click on the three dots in the top right corner, then Settings, then Passwords.
 Check the list of saved account details.

-Use a device and location you previously used
+2. Use a device and location you previously used

 This will be important to Google employees, in case everything else fails.
 Don’t worry, we’ll explain how to get in touch.
 But know this – using a known IP address and thus a known browser, device, and location, will allow them to match it with the list of IP addresses you used to sign in to Google in the past.
 This will essentially be a proof of identity.

-Answering questions about your Google account to the best of your ability
+3. Answering questions about your Google account to the best of your ability

 This applies both to the Account Recovery process itself and being asked by a real-life Google employee who is reviewing your case.
 Just type what feels like the right answer.
-A wrong answer that’s close to the truth is better than leaving the field blank.
+A wrong answer close to the truth is better than leaving the field blank.
 For example, mention that you’ve been traveling, or that you changed your password 3 weeks ago.
 The Google employee will be able to match it to the history of the account he has access to, again proving you’re the owner of the account.

+Step 3.
 How to restore Gmail account password with an alternate e-mail address

 This is the best-case scenario if you never set up a phone number, or if you lost the phone or had it stolen, for example.
 You have a second line of defense and should have no trouble regaining access to your Google account.